-Potent and selective EZH2 inhibitor (IC50 = 5.6 nM).
+ZLD 1039 is a potent and selective EZH2 inhibitor (IC50 = 5.6 nM).
 Displays selectivity for EZH2 over a panel of HMTs (inhibition less than 30% at 16 μM).
 Blocks H3K27 methylation in breast cancer cell lines.
 Induces tumor regression and metastasis in breast cancer xenograft-bearing mice.
 Reactivates silenced tumor suppressors in vivo.
 Orally bioavailable.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Solubility Data for ZLD 1039

 |DMSO||12.26||20 with gentle warming|

 |ethanol||12.26||20 with gentle warming|